One of the things I always try to do when I travel is to save money whenever I can.

 III. nádvoří 48/2, 119 01 Praha 1, Czechia, map

-A small area near the entrance of the cathedral is actually free, so you can still go inside without paying for admission.
+A small area near the entrance of the cathedral is free, so you can still go inside without paying for admission.

 With that said, you won’t be able to see much inside the cathedral, but you do save some money.

 Zlatá ulička u Daliborky, 119 00 Praha 1, Czechia, map